yusuke-sk/cfr/README.md

 This graph show the result of decreasing exploitability by iterations.

-Game is Kuhn Poker and alogrithm is vanilla CFR, chance sampling CFR, external sampling MCCFR and outcome sampling MCCFR.
+Game is Kuhn Poker and alogrithm is CFR, outcome sampling MCCFR, FSP and NFSP .

 <br/>
 <p align="center">